malyn/Enforth/DESIGN.md

 Blink tutorial: <http://www.arduino.cc/en/Tutorial/Blink>

-1. Create basic blink Arduino sketch with our ARF library.
+1. Create basic blink Arduino sketch with our MFORTH library.
 2. We'll need to reference that assembly serial sample thing so that we can have .cpp and .h and .S code.
 3. Need the basic layout: NEXT (opcode loop through a table, really), EXIT, the stack, maybe a couple of basic opcodes for testing.
 3. Add the single zero-op FFI opcode ($00) and EXIT ($7F).